Yena830/2024Fall_projects_liars_dice/README.md

 ### 2. Preferred Dice Bid
 #### a.
 Test for original player order
 ![img_12.png](images/img_12.png)
 #### b.
-Test for randomize player order
+Test for randomized player order
 ![img_13.png](images/img_13.png)

 ### 3. Threshold for Calling "Liar"
 #### Normal Threshold: 50% of the total number of dice in play.
 #### Optimal Threshold: based on a calculated probability ratio that accounts for the total dice and the player’s own dice. ( number of dice with the bid face value in own dice + 50% of the number of remaining dice)¶
-We set player0 to use normal threshold strategy and player1 to use optimal threshold strategy.
+We set player0 to use the normal threshold strategy and player1 to use the optimal threshold strategy.
-Expected result: Players using certain thresholds to decide when to challenge have higher win rate than players who challenge randomly.
+Expected result: Players using certain thresholds to decide when to challenge have a higher win rate than players who challenge randomly.
 #### a.
 Test for original player order
 ![img_11.png](images/img_11.png)
 #### b.
-Test for randomize player order
+Test for randomized player order
 ![img_10.png](images/img_10.png)
 ### 4. Optimal Strategy Combination
 #### a.
 Test for original player order
 ![img_14.png](images/img_14.png)
 #### b.
-Test for randomize player order
+Test for randomized player order
 ![img_15.png](images/img_15.png)
 ### 5. Special Rule Impact
 #### a.
 Test for original player order
 ![img_16.png](images/img_16.png)
 #### b.
-Test for randomize player order
+Test for randomized player order
 ![img_17.png](images/img_17.png)